by Cedric Sam

 Our Bogota group is already up and running with plans for a hackathon on Aug.
 11 to build a crowdsourced map to assess environmental issues in Colombia’s capital city.

-We took that decision at our second meeting at the end of May — when 40 hacks and hackers voted to make that the first chapter project — a proposal put forward by co-organizers Ronnie Lover, a Knight International Journalism Fellow in Colombia and Renata Cabrales, social media editor at El Tiempo newspaper.
+We took that decision at our second meeting at the end of May — when 40 hacks and hackers voted to make that the first group project — a proposal put forward by co-organizers Ronnie Lover, a Knight International Journalism Fellow in Colombia and Renata Cabrales, social media editor at El Tiempo newspaper.

 In an era of “show, don’t just tell,” data visualization in journalism has become an increasingly important component of news reporting.